Consider these scenarios:

 - You now have the mesh size, which you’ll write as (number of horizontal holes) x (number of vertical holes).
 Don’t be surprised if the answer is 18 x 16, 18 x 14, or 20 x 20.

-Window wire mesh size matters to most screens’ principal purpose: keeping bugs out while letting air flow freely into a space.
-In some parts of the country (and the world) tiny flying insects (often called no-see-ums) are prevalent.
+Window wire mesh size matters to most screens’ principal purpose: keeping bugs out while letting air flow freely into an area.
+In some parts of the country (and the world), tiny flying insects (often called no-see-ums) are prevalent.

 A mesh size of 18x14 or even 18x16 might not keep these menaces out.
 But a 20x20 mesh screen would.
 On the other hand, the tighter mesh also slightly reduces airflow.

 As screens meet many demands, there are multiple materials from which to choose.

 Window mesh screen material type plays a significant role in a screen’s performance.
 Some materials are designed for durability and longevity, while others strictly serve a functional purpose: allowing air circulation.

 Popular screen products used in the residential and commercial sectors include:

 - Black PetScreen® -- A pet screen mesh, this Phifer product provides an insect screen with the ability to resist damage from pets.
 It’s made of vinyl-coated polyester.

 - Brite-Kote™ Bright Aluminum Screen -- For good air ventilation and aesthetics, this aluminum mesh screen also offers durability.

 - Charcoal fiberglass screen -- Providing good visibility through the screen to the outside, fiberglass screen mesh also won’t rust, corrode or stain.